nkey-ops/extended-marks.nvim/README.md

-    :MarksTab                   - to check all the tab marks :MarksTabDelete             - to delete tab mark by its key :MarksKeyLength tab [num]   - to set the max number of letters for cwd marks (it is not persited between sessions use the config for that)
+    :MarksTab                   - to check all the tab marks :MarksTabDelete             - to delete tab mark by its key :MarksKeyLength tab [num]   - to set the max number of letters for tab marks (it is not persited between sessions use the config for that)

 # Configurations